Hganavak/archive/_workshops/latex.md

     - Keeping track of future updates you need to make to documents
     - Planning your sections in advance
     - Annotating your documents so that your supervisors have a list they can quickly refer to in order to see any updates you've made
+- <a href="https://uoa-eresearch.github.io/HackyHour/" title="UoA Hacky Hour" target="_blank">Hacky Hour</a>: A shared space where students and researchers can congregate to work on their research problems related to code, data, or digital tools in a social environment.
+    - Every Thursday from 3-4pm in Strata Cafe.
+    - There's also a <a href="http://uoacer.slack.com/" title="UoA Hacky Hour Slack Channel" target="_blank">#HackyHour</a> Slack Channel which is open to anyone!

 ## Finished Project Code